Ask AI

 1. Prompt: A text input given to an AI or software tool to generate specific output or perform an action, often used in creative writing to inspire or guide the AI's output.

 1. Rewrite: One of the core AI tools in a project’s toolbar, the Rewrite button can be used on a selection of text to transform it according to the selected Rewrite style (ranging from Shorter, to Rephrase, to Show Not Tell).
-It also appears in the hover menu upon selection.
+It also appears in the selection menu upon selection.

 1. Story Bible: Sudowrite’s Story Bible is a feature available inside of each Project that lets you document (and/or generate) and store necessary storytelling components for the AI’s reference—to keep your AI-generated assistance on track.
-It includes Braindump, Genre, Style, Synopsis, Characters, and Outline.
+It includes Braindump, Genre, Style, Synopsis, Characters, Worldbuilding, and Outline.

-1. Write Button: One of the core AI tools in a project’s toolbar, the Write button is like an advanced autocomplete that can generate anywhere from a 50-500 word completion from wherever you leave the cursor.
+1. Write Button: One of the core AI tools in a project’s toolbar, the Write button is like an advanced autocomplete that can generate anywhere from a 50-2,000 word completion from wherever you leave the cursor.
 In the Write Button’s dropdown, you’ll find variants of the Write button including Guided Write (which works similarly but takes or offers suggestions) and Tone Shift (which continues in the selected tone).

 1. Write Settings: This is an option available in the dropdown next to the Write button, which allows you to define how that button works.
 You can select creativity, the number of cards, card length, and even the Prose Mode.